Skip to main content

 Strong laws reassure users that their data is treated with care.

-But enforcement depends on each country’s legal system.
+Enforcement still depends on each country's legal system and regulators.

 FAQs